ChristianBelloni/sycamore-state/README.md

 sycamore-state is a utility library for better state management using sycamore's reactive primitives

-the main features of this crate are the [`State`](State) derive macro and Rc/Ref Collection signal types
+the main features of this crate are the [`State`](State) derive macro and the Rc/Ref Collection signal types

 currently for lifetime management this crate uses widely [`sycamore::reactive::create_signal_unsafe`],\n if you think there are possible unsafe errors feel free to open an [`issue`](https://github.com/ChristianBelloni/sycamore-state/issues)